-Additional documents and service are available on the LTD website.
-The website can be translated using Google Translate services by selecting a language from the available drop down list menu.
+Additional documents and services are available on the LTD website.
+The website can be translated using Google Translate services by selecting a language from the available drop-down list menu.
 This service is available on every page of the LTD website.

-LTD chooses to translate mission critical signage system wide.
+LTD chooses to translate mission critical signage system-wide and is moving toward translating all material.
 All signage that has a potential impact on the ability of customers to utilize LTD's service are translated into Spanish.
-Mission critical signage includes but is not limited to Bus Stop Information posts containing route schedule information at high usage stations, service changes and disruptions, and LTD contact information.
+Mission critical signage includes but is not limited to Bus Stop Information posts that contain route schedule information at high usage stations, service changes and disruptions, and LTD contact information.